Introduction

 | Dartford Protest Judgment (2023) | Barred climate defence arguments for Morgan Trowland and Marcus Decker, imposing record custodial sentences (3 years; 2 years 7 months) under the PCSC Act [11][12] | Excommunication of conscience from the courtroom |

 Key moments: In 2000, counter-terror legislation enabled expansive surveillance powers, later exercised under RIPA in cases such as the Poole school-catchment scandal.
 In 2012, LASPO reshaped access to justice, producing a sharp rise in unrepresented defendants.
 In 2016, the Investigatory Powers Act normalised mass data collection.
 In 2023, the Dartford Crossing sentences drew condemnation from a UN Special Rapporteur as a breach of freedom of expression and assembly.
 In 2025, Palestine Action was proscribed despite repeated jury acceptance of lawful-excuse defences in related protest trials.
-The proscription has since faced legal challenge and international criticism, including from United Nations human rights experts.
+By February 2026, the High Court had ruled the ban unlawful, while the order was held pending appeal submissions.
+The proscription also drew international criticism, including from United Nations human rights experts [20].

 A sacred pattern: each law a spell binding the collective voice.